-Confirm your research: To see whether Florida v.
-Jardines is still good law, you will of course need to pull up and review the case status.
+Confirm your research: To see whether Ford Motor Co. v.
+Montana Eighth Judicial District Court is still good law, you will of course need to pull up and review the case status.
 As part of this verification, you should review how other courts have treated the case.
-Once you have verified case status, you can better find additional secondary cases and other sources like statutes that cite to your case.
+Once you have verified case status, you can better find additional secondary cases and other sources that cite to your case.

 [Research tip: Carefully review whether case law citation can be relied on in your legal memo.
 While a legal memo is written for internal stakeholders like the assigning attorney, and not for the court system, it may nonetheless serve as a primer for future material.]

 Attorneys may later incorporate any case law citations within the legal memo into court filings in support of their arguments.
 Given this broad potential reach, it’s imperative to verify all case law within your legal memo.
 Any unverified case law that later makes its way into public documents will result in an admonition from the court.

 It is also important not to cherry-pick case citations.
 Remember the legal memo’s purpose is to inform, not to argue the facts.
 The legal memo must therefore provide an objective summary of all relevant case law and how it applies to the facts at hand.
 The omission of negative case law only compromises future legal strategy and heightens client legal exposure.

 The legal memo showcases your critical legal thinking skills.
 Use your research plan and research materials to help organize your analysis.
 Remember to clearly state the law and the facts, in the active voice, and present your analysis in a logical manner.